pondrejk/dizzer/chap3-vis_challenges-density.md

 aggregation can happen in data / visual  space
 Design guidelines: ...see blue notebook

+- notes from hierarchical aggregation paper @elmqvist2010hierarchical On conept hiercharies -- hierarchies can exist in spatial (state > province > disctrict ...), temporal (month > week > day) and attribute relations

 !Todo -- isn't this denying the base property of BD (no aggregation?).
 No. It is visual aggregation at the end of the visualisation pipeline -- has many advantages: choosing the aggragation properties (not dictated by data provider), combinig data sources into aggragation ...